tscircuit/docs/docs/guides/understanding-fabrication-files.md

 ### Web

-On the web, you can just hit "Download" on any circuit, then hit "Fabrication Files"
+On the web, you can just hit "Download" or "Export" on any circuit, then hit "Fabrication Files"

 <figure>
 <img src="/img/online-editor-download.png" alt="Online Editor Download Button" />